-The Physical Security and Resiliency Design Manual for the Department of Veterans Affairs is the result of work and input from many departments and individuals.
+The Physical Security and Resiliency Design Manual for the Department of Veterans Affairs is the result of insight, expertise, and support from many departments.
 We wish to thank the following for their valuable contributions and support to this Design Manual.